martijnvankekem/2IOA0-DBL/README.md

 ## About this project
 This project was created by students of the Eindhoven University of Technology, for the course 2IOA0 - DBL HTI + Webtech.

-The following authors are responsible for the creating and maintanence of this project:
+The following authors are responsible for the creating and maintaining of this project:
 * Heleen van Dongen
 * Veerle Uhl
 * Quinn van Rooy